INTERNATIONAL STUDENTS AT UBC VANTAGE COLLEGE

 - Vantage One offers a full 11-month first year program in Arts and Science, and in 2015 introduced Engineering and Management.
 Vantage College students will progress to both UBC campuses.
 Some will spend their third term at the Okanagan Campus, and these students will visit the UBC Okanagan campus during their first year.

-- Currently in its third year, the college has more than 350 students.
+- Moving into its fifth year, the college has more than 350 students.

 - The program was approved by UBC Vancouver Senate in March of 2013 with UBC Board of Governors approving the tuition program fee and capital plan in June of 2013.